XuefengRen-haha/poisonous-animals-recognize-research-project/ios app/README.md

 - Real-time classification from camera feed
 - Display both animal type and toxicity level with three colours(green, orange, red)
 ## Object Detection Mode
-- Locating and classifying multiple poisonous animals by taking a photo or supplying a photo from library
+- Locating and classifying multiple poisonous animals with their locations by taking a photo or supplying a photo from library
 - Real-time detection from camera feed
 - Display poisonous animals types, toxicity level and bounding boxes indicate animals' locations
 ## Library